slammers001/stickee/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding updates to the documentation

+### New Version Doc
+- [ ] I have created a new file in the versions folder documenting the changes I added for this version and added my username on the bottom (ex, @slammers001)

 ### PR Standards
 - [ ] PR description is clear and comprehensive (ex, don't say added stuff as title)
 - [ ] Changes are limited to a single logical piece of work